geraldohomero/Zotero-LibreOffice-Linux/README.md

 ![image](https://user-images.githubusercontent.com/70844369/175447639-41eaf455-1615-4306-9fc3-a8a9300403fa.png)

-- Check if your installation worked with (in the terminal)
+- Check if your installation worked.
+Run:

 `java -version`